dotnet/AspNetCore.Docs/aspnetcore/tutorials/choose-web-ui.md

 Benefits:

 * Takes advantage of the capabilities of the user’s device.
 * Allows for rich interactivity that is instant, without requiring a round trip to the server.
-UI event handling and logic runs locally on the user's device with minimal latency.
+UI event handling and logic run locally on the user's device with minimal latency.
 Choose a client rendered application if your app's requirements include rich user interactions.
 * Supports incremental updates, saving partially completed forms or documents without the user having to select a button to submit a form.
 * Can be designed to run in a disconnected mode.
 Updates to the client-side model that are eventually synchronized back to the server once a connection is re-established.